A beginner’s guide to popups

 Central popups appear in the middle of the screen.
 I recommend this if you’re just getting started.
 They can be small.
 I say go large, just not full screen.

 Secondary placements — aka off the wall — slide in from either side, or the top or bottom.
-We recommend this option if you’re concerned about bounce rates on your site, as they aren’t as conspicuous as the central placement.
+We recommend this option if you’re concerned about bounce rates on your Shopify site, as they aren’t as conspicuous as the central placement.

 4. Popup strategies